craggASAP/Axonal_Brake/README.md

 ------------------
 ## Project Overview
 This repository contains MATLAB scripts that run a computational simulation of dopamine (DA) release in a neural circuit, considering the effects of cholinergic interneurons (Chl) inhibition and desensitization.
 This model is simplified and may not fully capture the complexities of the biological system.
-The parameters and functions ucan be adjusted to explore different scenarios and investigate the impact of various factors on dopamine release.
+The parameters and functions can be adjusted to explore different scenarios and investigate the impact of various factors on dopamine release.
 These scripts were custom-written by Yan-Feng Zhang and used in the study ["An axonal brake on striatal dopamine output by cholinergic interneurons"](https://www.nature.com/articles/s41593-025-01906-5).

 ------------------
 ## System Requirements